JohannesHupfeld/JohannesHupfeld.github.io/_posts/2021-03-26-sinatra_project_cookbook.markdown

 ![Imgur](https://i.imgur.com/bHdoZ3q.png)

-I used password_digest instead of just password ignorer to encrypt the password through bcrypt which lives in the gemfile.
+I used password_digest instead of just password inorder to encrypt the password through bcrypt which lives in the gemfile.

 Side Note : running rake -T will show you all the commands available through rake and they all come from ‘sinatra/activerecord/rake’ located in our rakefile.

 I repeated the same process for the recipes table but with different attributes; name, ingredients, instructions, and user_id.

-Next I needed to fill in models.
+Next I needed to fill in the models.
 The first thing I did was to add has_secured_password to my users model which allows us to use an ActiveRecord method called authenticate.
 Next was to create the relationships between each model, so the user has many recipes while a recipe belongs to a user.

 ![Imgur](https://i.imgur.com/Hn11JnK.png)